Consecutive Decoding for Speech-to-text Translation: Abstract

 \section{Abstract}

 Speech-to-text translation (ST), which directly translates the source language speech to the target language text, has attracted intensive attention recently.
 However, the combination of speech recognition and machine translation in a single model poses a heavy burden on the direct cross-modal cross-lingual mapping.
 To reduce the learning difficulty, we propose COnSecutive Transcription and Translation (\method), an integral approach for speech-to-text translation.
 The key idea is to generate source transcript and target translation text with a single decoder.
 It benefits the model training so that additional large parallel text corpus can be fully exploited to enhance the speech translation training.
-Our method is verified on three mainstream datasets, including Augmented LibriSpeech English-French dataset, TED English-German dataset, and TED English-Chinese dataset.
-Experiments show that our proposed \method outperforms the previous state-of-the-art methods.
-The code is available at \url{https://github.com/dqqcasia/st}.
+Our method is verified on three mainstream datasets, including Augmented LibriSpeech English-French dataset, IWSLT2018 English-German dataset, and TED English-Chinese dataset.
+Experiments show that our proposed \method outperforms or on par with the previous state-of-the-art methods on the three datasets.
+We have released our code at \url{https://github.com/dqqcasia/st}.